 Yes, the dreaded burpee makes the cut for being one of the most effective full body workout exercises of all time.
 They’re fatiguing, for sure, but they are incredibly easy to perform in the fact they require no weights at all, just you and your body.
 Plus, they’re fantastic for strengthening your body while also blasting fat in the process.

-How to perform: There’s a good chance you already know how to perform a burpee, but for the uninitiated, start in a standing position.
+How to perform this full body workout: There’s a good chance you already know how to perform a burpee, but for the uninitiated, start in a standing position.
 Squat down and place your hands out in front of you and kick your legs back so you’re in a push-up position, but just lower to the ground.

 You can choose whether you want to completely lower your chest to the ground after this, but it isn’t essential.
 The added benefit of dropping your chest to the ground is that it will require greater effort to push yourself back up, thereby targeting the arm and upper body muscle groups further.

 Push your body up, tuck your legs back in so that you’re in a squat position and then jump up.
 As soon as you land, repeat the movement without taking a pause.
 Burpees are a great finisher exercise that can be added to your program a few times per week.

 While not exactly an exercise that could be considered a full body workout, the bench press is an absolute essential in any workout program for strength and muscle building.
 Primarily focusing on the upper body, the bench press torches your pecs, arms and shoulders and can work wonders for your endurance levels.

 There’s a good chance you already include the bench press in your workout program, but there’s also a good chance you’re not performing it as well as possible.

 How to perform this full body workout: To perform the perfect bench press, lie back on a weight bench with your eyes directly underneath the bar.
 You want to have your feet close to the bench so that they can firmly plant into the ground, helping you to lift the weighted barbell.